 The Office of Disability Resources and Services is available to help faculty with specific student issues and recommendations.

 - Offers closed caption decoders and assistive listening devices to the University community at no cost

 - Installs and supports display devices in classrooms and lecture halls that open and display captioned content

 - Installs (within 24 hours) assistive listening devices at the request of an instructor, student, or Disability Services

-- Provides copies of Dragon Naturally Speaking 10 for loan
+- Can provides a laptop with a copy of Dragon Naturally Speaking ver.
+10 for loan

 - Assists faculty and students with the creation of captions for instructional videos